eehlers/ecdsasig/readme.txt

 ledgerblue.commException.CommException: Exception : Invalid status 6804 (Unknown reason)

 -> ?
 I get this error with the device connected and the ecdsasig app open.
-FOr some reason the command works against the emulator but not against a physical device.
+For some reason the command works against the emulator but not against a physical device.